ferndoh315/The-Curse-of-Strahd-2026/Curse_of_Strahd_Prologue.md

-# 🩸 Curse of Strahd — Prologue Recap
+# 🩸 The Curse of Strahd — Prologue Recap
 *Neverwinter, The Blacklake District · The Clockwork Stein*

 ---